Aura Identity Theft Protection Review 2025

 On top of that, Aura helps prevent financial loss by keeping track of personal finances from bank accounts to investment accounts.
 Credit protection covers a wide scope, but these were the highlights of my tests.

-- Financial fraud monitoring: I linked our financial accounts, including credit cards, bank accounts and investment accounts, and set alerts for unusual spending activity.
+- Financial fraud monitoring: We linked our financial accounts, including credit cards, bank accounts and investment accounts, and set alerts for unusual spending activity.
 Remember, stopping financial fraud is a race against time.
 The sooner you can report unusual activity, the sooner you can put a stop to unauthorized spending.

 Device and Network Protection